amalyali/eSASS/docs/installation/install.md

 ```

 ## eSASS user releases
-From the ds machines at MPE, setting up of the code is similar to the eSASSdevel case:
+From the ds machines at MPE, setting up of the code is similar to the eSASSdevel case.
+For example, to install the most recent user release from 16/4/18:

 ```
 source /home/erosita/sw/sass-setup.sh eSASSusers_180416